-Complete guide to car insurance for Uber drivers and other rideshare services.
+Get the right car insurance for Uber, Lyft and other rideshare apps

 What kind of car insurance do I need for ridesharing?

-In the United States, you need at least liability coverage.
-Typically you’ll also need comprehensive coverage because rideshare extension coverage is only available with comprehensive policies.
+If you drive for a ridesharing company, you’ll at least need to take out liability coverage.
+You’ll typically also need comprehensive coverage since rideshare extension coverage is only available with comprehensive policies.

 Steps to get insured as an Uber driver

 - Make sure you have minimum liability coverage.
 This is required for all drivers in most states.

 - Consider getting personal comprehensive car insurance or collision coverage.
 You must have these in order for Uber to cover damages to your car in the event an accident that occurs while driving for Uber.

 - Compare policies by benefits and costs, including providers with rideshare coverage.